How to work from home: 30 tips for focus & balance

 At the end of the day, leave your desk the way you'd like to see it the next day.

-15. Communicate expectations to your housemates
+6. Communicate expectations to your housemates

-To keep everything running smoothly both at work and at home, it’s crucial to set expectations for your housemates.
+To keep everything running smoothly both at work and at home, it's crucial to set expectations for your housemates.
+Let them know your work schedule and how to reach you while you're working.

-If you’re a parent and you’re sharing caregiving responsibilities, coordinate your schedules accordingly.
-For example, you can divide the day into shifts, alternating working and focusing on child care.
+If you're a parent and you're sharing caregiving responsibilities, coordinate your schedules accordingly.
+For example, you can divide the day into shifts, alternating between working and focusing on child care.

-16. Align your skills with a WFH role
+7. Align your skills with a WFH role

 • Virtual assistant: Virtual assistants handle administrative tasks like scheduling appointments and booking flights.
 Working largely behind the scenes, virtual assistants can perform their duties from the comfort of their homes.